enso-org/hiring-tasks/rust/README.md

 stage of the Senior Rust Developer recruitment process at Enso.
 We send this document to approximately 5% of all applicants, and we're really happy to have you here!

-For each of the solutions that we get that meets our code quality standards we will schedule a final call with the author.
+For each of the solutions that we get that meets our code quality standards, we will schedule a final call with the author.
 This call is the last step in the recruitment process, and we're excited to talking to you there!

-The tasks presented here are simple, and should nto be very time consuming.
+The tasks presented here are simple, and should not be very time consuming.
 We understand that even simple tasks require time to deeply analyze the performance and security implications of potential solutions.
 We would like you to always choose the best solution, and clearly justify your choices to us.